Spin squeezing in internal bosonic Josephson junctions via enhanced shortcuts to adiabaticity: Results and discussion

+It is pertinent to consider at this point the effects of environmental noise.
+As an example, we will consider (classical) phase noise being coupled to $J_z$~\cite{Ferrini2010}.
+To be more specific, we assume the noise to be of the form $\xi(t) \hbar\Omega J_z$, where $\xi(t)$ describes a stochastic process with (classical) Gaussian white noise whose strength is quantified by the parameter $\mu$.
+The corresponding sensitivity can be defined in the form of the dimensionless quantity

+[Note that the dimensionless character of $S_p$ is a consequence of the fact that $\mu^2$ has the dimensions of time.]
+As follows from a general framework presented in Ref.~\cite{Whitty+:22}, this sensitivity can be evaluated as

+where $\ket{\Psi_0 (0)}$ is the initial state of the system (coherent spin state in the problem at hand), $\ket{\Psi_T (t_f)}$ its target state (spin-squeezed state in the problem under consideration), while $\ket{\Psi_0 (t)}$ is the time-evolved solution of the Schr\"odinger equation at time $t$.
+What makes the quantity $S_p$ in Eq.~\eqref{eq:S_p} particularly useful is the fact that it allows one to characterize the sensitivity of the system to environmental noise without having to numerically simulate the full open-system dynamics.

+The obtained results for the sensitivity $S_p$ are illustrated in the inset of Fig.~\ref{fig:robustness}(c).
+What can be inferred from those results is that the sensitivity $S_p$ is very similar for the STA and eSTA schemes; $S_p$ is very small (compared to $S_m$ and $S_t$) and increases with increasing total control (state-preparation) time $t_f$.

+We also incorporate $S_p$ in an additional figure of merit that encapsulates both the fidelity and the sensitivities to systematic errors defined above.
+This quantity, which in the following will be referred to as imperfection, is defined as

-where $F$ is the fidelity and $ S_m $ resp. $S_t$ are the sensitivities defined above.
-A small value of this quantity corresponds to low infidelity (high fidelity) and low sensitivity to systematic errors.
+where $F$ is the fidelity and $S_m, S_t, S_p$ are the sensitivities.
+A small value of $\eta$ corresponds to low infidelity (i.e. high fidelity) and small sensitivities (i.e. high degree of robustness) to systematic errors and phase noise.
 Therefore, the lower the value of $\eta$, the better the control scheme.
-The results are shown in Fig. \ref{fig:robustness}(c) and summarize the results obtained in the rest of this work.
-The best performances are achieved using the higher number of corrections and applying eSTA to the original Hamiltonian of the system.
+The results shown in Fig.~\ref{fig:robustness}(c) summarize findings in the remainder of this paper.
+These results indicate that the best performance is achieved using the eSTA method with higher number of corrections, applying this method to the original (approximation-free) Hamiltonian of the system.